Dor1s/libfuzzer-workshop/lessons/03/README.md

 # Lesson 03

-This is a theorethical lesson.
-Here will be slides.
+This is a theorethical lesson, see the slides.

-TODO: Add slides for *"Coverage-guided fuzzing"*